Hedychium coronarium

-Hedychium coronarium, the white garland-lily or white ginger lily, is a perennial flowering plant in the ginger family Zingiberaceae, native to the forest understorey of Asia.
+Hedychium coronarium, the white garland-lily or white ginger lily, is a perennial flowering plant in the ginger family, Zingiberaceae.
+It is native to the forest understorey of Asia.

-Other common names include butterfly lily, fragrant garland flower, Indian garland flower, white butterfly ginger lily or white ginger.
+Other common names include butterfly lily, Khumpui, fragrant garland flower, Indian garland flower, white butterfly ginger lily, and white ginger.

 Description

 It is an upright perennial which may reach 1-3 m in height.
-It has long pointed leaves, with heavily-scented white flowers with yellow bases.
+It has long pointed leaves, with heavily scented white flowers with yellow bases.
 In its native environment flowering occurs between August and December.